mathwcruz/github-search-engine/README.md

 <br>

 # 🎲 Run application
-To run the application on the web, follow the instructions from your terminal:
+To run the application, follow the instructions from your terminal:
 - `cd github-search-engine ` and `code .`
 - run `yarn` to install the dependencies of the project
 - After that, run `yarn start` to run the application, will open at the address `localhost:3000`